atvise/create-atvise-app/README.md

 # create-atvise-app

-Tools to integrate atvise in your modern web app project.
+Tools to integrate atvise into your modern web app project.

 > **Note:** This project is currently under development.